University Scholar Project

 University Scholar projects have involved lab research, archival and survey research, textual analysis, theatrical productions, creative writing, and more.
 Whatever the ultimate format of your project, your final deliverable must include a written component.
 If your project is something such as a work of art, a theatrical production, a computer program, or an engineering design, you must also submit an essay that documents your process.

-Your deliverable must be approved by all three faculty advisors.
+Your deliverable must be approved by all the members of your advisory committee.
 You should complete your work in a timely fashion to allow your advisors ample opportunity to review and request modifications.
 If your project is not deemed acceptable by your faculty committee, you may delay graduation or withdraw from the Program.

 Communication with the Faculty Advisory Committee